White Bear (Black Mirror): Plot

 A woman (Lenora Crichlow) wakes up with amnesia, in a house where television screens are showing an unknown symbol.
 Turning the screens off, she finds photos of herself and a man (Nick Ofield), along with one of a small girl (Imani Jackman) which she takes with her.
 She leaves the house and pleads for help, but people ignore her while recording her on their phones.
 When a masked man opens fire at her with a shotgun, she flees and meets Jem (Tuppence Middleton).
 Jem explains that the symbol began appearing on television and mobile phone screens, turning most people into passive voyeurs, called "onlookers".
-The woman and Jem are unaffected, but they are also a target for the "hunters", unaffected humans who act sadistically.
+The woman and Jem are unaffected, but they are also a target for the "hunters"- unaffected humans who use the fall of society to act sadistically.
 Jem plans to reach a transmitter at "White Bear" to destroy it.

 As they travel, Baxter (Michael Smiley), a man who also seems unaffected, picks them up.
 He turns out to be another hunter, and holds them at gunpoint in a forest, where he tries to torture the women with a drilling machine, but Jem kills Baxter.
 They continue travelling to the transmitter; when they reach it, two hunters attack them.
 The woman wrestles a shotgun away from a hunter and fires at her attacker, but the gun only sprays confetti.
 Walls open to reveal a seated audience, and that everything was staged.
 Jem is an actress, and Baxter is not only alive, but also the event's master of ceremonies.

 The woman is strapped to a chair and informed that her name is Victoria Skillane, and that the girl in the photograph is Jemima Sykes, whom Victoria and her fiancé, Iain Rannoch, had abducted and murdered, filming the crime.
 After the pair were arrested, Iain died by suicide in his cell, while Victoria was sentenced to undergo daily psychological punishment at the present facility, which is called White Bear Justice Park after a white teddy bear that Jemima owned.

 Victoria is driven back to the compound past an outraged crowd and returned to where she awoke.
 As she is shown her own videotaped footage of Jemima prior to her murder, Baxter places electrodes on her head, simultaneously torturing her and wiping her memory of the day's events so that she will live the same day repeatedly as part of her punishment.
 Interspersed between the end credits, the next day's events are seen from the point of view of the park's staff, and its visitors who play the voyeurs.